zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-ansible/create-ansible/create-ansible.md

 In this tutorial, we’re going to use [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) since Ansible comes pre-installed for your environment.
-We are then going to install the Oracle Cloud Infrastructure Ansible collection.
+We are  going to install the Oracle Cloud Infrastructure Ansible collection.
 You then will write a sample playbook that uses Ansible modules on OCI.

 ### Pre-Requisites

 * Need to be an OCI Tenancy Administrator

-### Task 1: Create an OCI Stream
+## Task 1: Install an OCI Ansible Collection

 1. Open the navigation menu and click ***Analytics & AI***.
 Under ***Messaging***, click ***Streaming***.
 A list of existing streams is displayed.